-Pla inning Item Details 6 Work: Explores options for work Explores options for school-to-work transition.
+Planning Item Details 6 Work: Explores options for work Explores options for school-to-work transition.
 Accommodations and/or assessments that the student may need to realize these goals.
 Where employment is the primary goal, early and ongoing work placement experiences are desirable.
-Planning should include appropriate supports in the workplace.
-Will this school-to-work placement meet the student's interests and needs?
-Is the Ontario Youth Apprenticeship Program (OYAP) an option?
-Development of employability skills.
-7 Development of employability skills.
-Further Education and Training: Explores options for further education and training Exploratory visits to such institutions, programs, and support services, with special emphasis on any accommodations that will be required to meet the student's needs.
+Planning should include appropriate supports in the workplace. • Will this school-to-work placement meet the student's interests and needs? • Is the Ontario Youth Apprenticeship Program (OYAP) an option? • Development of employability skills.
+7 Further Education and Training: Explores options for further education and training Where post-secondary study is a goal, the student and team begin to gather specific information on post-secondary institutions, programs, and support services, with special emphasis on any accommodations that will be required to meet the student's needs.
 Exploratory visits to such institutions.
-Note: website of the National Educational Association for Disabled Students (NEADS) (http://www/neads.ca/english/norc/edlink/directory.html) maintains a link to the websites the special needs offices of most Ontario post-secondary school environment and to satisfy possible admission requirements of a college or university.
-Universities a colleges may require assessment reports and/or a diagnosis as a condition of admissio for students will be expected of the student within this program?
+Note: website of the National Educational Association for Disabled Students (NEADS) (http://www/neads.ca/english/norc/edlink/directory.html) maintains a link to the websites of the special needs offices of most Ontario post-secondary institutions.
+The student and team should review assessment reports to determine if the information is sufficient to identify accommodations appropriate to the secondary school environment and to satisfy possible admission requirements of a college or university.
+Universities and colleges may require assessment reports and/or a diagnosis as a condition of admission for students seeking accommodations for special needs.
+Will this institution and program meet the student's interests and needs?
+What will be expected of the student within this program?
 Can the workload be reduced or rearranged to meet the student's specific needs?
+What are the minimal requirements for the college/university program of interest?
 8 Independent Living: Explores options for independent living in community Development of life skills appropriate for independent living.
 Are agencies required to assist with Independent Living?
 What level of care is required?
 How self-sufficient is the student?
 Is Ontario Disabilities Support Program (ODSP) an option?
-9 "Life Plan" Individual Support Agreement (ISA) allows for the continuation of assistance after second school
+9 "Life Plan" Individual Support Agreement (ISA) allows for the continuation of assistance after secondary school